stephenlindauer/invisicoding/README.md

 `I‬⁫n⁬​v⁬⁬i⁬⁬s⁪​icoding` (Working example, copy the text and [go try it out for yourself!](https://invisicoding.herokuapp.com/decoder.html))

+I made a separate debugging key using ASCII codes for the numbers 0 - 9 which helps visualize this.
+(See Code > Debugging for details.)

+`I41n70v77i77s80icoding`

+Here you can see the character codes embedded in the visible message.

 ## Code

 The code is pretty simple and has a few accompanying tests in [src/invisicoding.js](/src/invisicoding.js).
 You can build and run your own copy of the web UI with `npm run start`.
 If you make any changes to the source, you'll need to repackage it for use in browser with `npm run package` or `npm run package-dev` (the `package` command minifies and uglifies the output where-as `package-dev` does not).
 Or you can use the code directly in terminal: